tamer-erdogan/AngularSPADevelopment-1/readme.md

 ## Angular Introduction & Setup

-- Setup your Dev Environment
-- What is a SPA?
+- What / Why Single Page Applications
 - Angular Overview and Version Comparison
 - Node and its Role in the Angular ECO-System
 - Angular Command Line Interface – Angular CLI